OWASP/samm/v1.1/SAMM-HOWTO-1.1-MARKDOWN-en_US.md

 http://www.opensamm.org

 # Acknowledgments
-The Software Assurance Maturity Model (SAMM) was originally developed, designed, and written by Pravir Chandra (chandra@owasp.org), an independent software security consultant.
-Creation of the first draft was made possible through funding from Fortify Software, Inc. This document is currently maintained and updated through the OpenSAMM Project led by Pravir Chandra.
-Since the initial release of SAMM, this project has become part of the Open Web Application Security Project (OWASP).
+The Software Assurance Maturity Model (SAMM) was originally developed, designed, and written by Pravir Chandra (chandra@owasp.org).
+As part of the v1.1 release, this How-To Guide splits off the SAMM implementation guidance from the SAMM Core Model document.
+This document is currently maintained and updated through the OpenSAMM Project, part of Open Web Application Security Project (OWASP).
 Thanks also go to many supporting organizations that are listed on back cover.

 ## contributors & reviewers
 This work would not be possible without the support of many individual reviewers and experts that offered contributions and critical feedback.
 They are (in alphabetical order):
+FIXME
+Kuai
+Reviewers

 Fabio Arciniegas
 Matt Bartoldus
 Sebastien Deleersnyder